Northern Lights Forecast for Marquette Tonight

 How to use tonight's forecast in Marquette

-The current aurora chance for Marquette is None.
+The current aurora chance for Marquette is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means